lephare-photoz/lephare/docs/getting_started.rst

 Installation
 ============
-LePHARE is distributed with `pypi <https://pypi.org/project/lephare/>`_, and thus the simplest way to install it is with pip:
+LePHARE is distributed with `pypi <https://pypi.org/project/lephare/>`_, and thus the simplest way to install it is with pip.
+This depends on having both conda and pip installed.

 .. code-block:: bash